Frugal Off Grid

 This book is for people who want to build a more stable life with less guesswork, less pressure, and fewer expensive mistakes.

 This is the digital e-book edition of The Frugal Off Grid Systems Guide.
+A small-batch printed version is also available as an optional add-on for people who prefer a physical copy they can return to over time.

-It walks through the real systems behind building a stable off-grid life, including shelter, water, food, power, and income.
+This book walks through the real systems behind building a stable off-grid life, including shelter, water, food, power, and income.

 What this book does differently is go much deeper.